Vic-Warden/Smart-Calendar/docs/Research.md

 ---

-**Conclusion**

-After looking at different tools and comparing their advantages and disadvantages through various articles, I realize that React is clearly the most powerful tool, it has very complete documentation and a community that is clearly active.
-That's a real plus, but what I'm looking for above all isn't the most powerful tool, it's a tool that lets me get down to basics.
-So yes, I admit that thanks to my research I've managed to come to the same conclusion as Yanis, who also agrees that React is an excellent tool, but Yanis is a web developer, he's simply excellent, and I'm clearly not on his level, which is why my solution will be different from yours.
-And as the article says

-" From the start, I was consistently and pleasantly surprised how little code I needed to do things in Svelte-and how close it was to the JavaScript, HTML and CSS I already knew. "

-I'm not a professional developer, I just want to enhance my project with some visuals and animations.
-And Svelte simplifies things enormously.

-That's why I decided to use Svelte for my implementation !

----

 **Implementation**

 After choosing which tool I was going to use to improve my front-end, I thought long and hard about what I could improve or add.
 I reread my website and asked myself, if I were a person who knew nothing about Warhammer 40k, what elements would I like to have for a little more explanation ?
 I first wrote my explanatory text to find out more about Omnissiah and techpriests.
 Then I was thinking, okay, I've got the text, but how do I add my text to my website?
 I started thinking, well, in Space Marine 2, in the campaign, there's a computer that explains the purpose of our first mission, and I really liked the animations on it, except that I'm not a professional developer, so I made it look like it's an Astra Militarum terminal, I had to add a few more lines to make it look like someone was trying to connect to it, so I'll let you see what I've implemented in the video.